 gambling payments, and

-mortgage protection premiums
+mortgage protection premiums.

-Expenditure classifications – A new classification system for expenditures was introduced in April 1994.
+Expenditure classifications – A new classification system for expenditure was introduced in April 1994.
 The system is hierarchical and allows more detail to be preserved than the previous system.
 New categories of expenditure were introduced and are shown in detail in Table 7.1.
 The 14 main groups of expenditure were retained, but there were some changes in the content of these groups.

 Gambling payments – data on gambling expenditure and winnings are collected in the expenditure diary.
 Previously these were excluded from the definition of household expenditure used in the FES.
 The data are shown as memoranda items under the heading ‘Other payments recorded’ on both gross and net bases.
 The net basis corresponds approximately to the treatment of gambling in the National Accounts.
 The introduction of the National Lottery stimulated a reconsideration of this treatment.
 From April 1994, (gross) gambling payments have been included as expenditure in ‘Leisure Services‘.
 Gambling winnings continued to be noted as a memorandum item under ‘Other items recorded‘.
 They are treated as windfall income.
 They do not form a part of normal household income, nor are they subtracted from gross gambling payments.
 This treatment is in line with the PRODCOM classification of the statistical office of the European Union (Eurostat) for expenditure in household budget surveys.